Options Exercise, Assignment, and More: A Beginner's Guide

 If the underlying stock price is...A short put is...>...higher than the strike price...OTM and typically abandoned>...lower than the strike price...ITM and typically assigned>

-2. Close it out.
-If you've met your objectives for a trade, then it might be time to close it out.
-Otherwise, you might be exposed to risks that aren't commensurate with any added return potential (like the short option that could've been closed out for next to nothing, then suddenly came back into play).
-Keep in mind, there is no guarantee that there will be an active market for an options contract, so it is possible to end up stuck and unable to close an options position.
+2. Close it early.
+If the objectives for a trade have been met, it might be time to close it and avoid exposure to risks that aren't commensurate with any added return potential.
+Another scenario warranting an early close is an ITM option that could result in an unwanted stock position.
+Keep in mind, there's no guarantee there will be an active market for an options contract, so it's possible to end up unable to close an options position at or near a desired price.

 1Describes an option with intrinsic value (not just time value).
 A call option is in the money (ITM) if the stock price is above the strike price.
 A put option is ITM if the stock price is below the strike price.
 For calls, it's any strike lower than the price of the underlying equity.
 For puts, it's any strike that's higher.